Serving Our Community

 Photo Credit: Matthew LaGamma

 In the 1950s and 1960s, First Church was a strong supporter of civil rights and served as a meeting place for interracial meetings and as a staging area for the 1963 March on Washington for Jobs and Freedom.
+The Rev. Bruce Hanson, assistant pastor at First Church, took a leave of absence in 1964 with the blessing of the congregation to work with Bob Moses during Freedom Summer, registering voters in Mississippi.
+First Church served as a training site for students and volunteers who participated in Freedom summer.

 Yet, much work remains to be done.
 Our 150th anniversary in 2015 provided us with an opportunity to reflect with pride and honesty on our founding and provided us with ethical grounding that will inform our future.
 Who do we want to be on our 200th anniversary?